How does an ER work?

 Why are some patients who arrived after me taken before me?

 Once you are in a treatment room, you will be assigned a nurse as well as a physician or a physician assistant who will work together to provide your care.
-Please let us know at any time how we can help make your visit more comfortable.
+If we can make your wait more comfortable, please do not hesitate to ask one of our nurses.

 What about my family and friends?